-The District Board adopted a final millage rate of .7900 for fiscal year 2012-2013.
-The 2012-2013 adopted final millage rate is .01% less than the rolled-back rate of .7901.
+The District Board adopted a final millage rate of .8300 for fiscal year 2013-2014.
+The 2013-2014 adopted final millage rate is 7.07% more than the rolled-back rate of .7752.

-The 2012-2013 budget includes funds to purchase a new ladder truck, and a new tanker pumper.
-The budget also includes funding for a 25% payment due upon delivery of the technical rescue pumper, which the District made a down payment of 75% on during the current fiscal year.
-The 2012-2013 budget also includes a freeze on the contributions to the Vehicle and Equipment Replacement reserve.
-This is the fourth year that no contributions have been made to the vehicle and equipment reserve.
+The 2013-2014 budget includes funds for the final payments due on the purchase of a new ladder truck, and a new tanker pumper.
+The 2013-2014 budget also includes a freeze on the contributions to the vehicle and equipment replacement reserve.
+This is the fifth year that no contributions have been made to the vehicle and equipment reserve, other than proceeds from the disposals of out of service vehicles.

-With the property values staying relatively flat over the past year, and the outlook that values are starting to increase, the District Board decided to utilize vehicle and equipment replacement reserves and unassigned reserves to balance the adopted 2012-2013 budget rather than increase the millage rate charged to the residents of the unincorporated Key Largo area.
-The District Board determined that the targeted ending fund balance to be a prudent reserve for unanticipated events such as hurricanes, and if absolutely necessary the committed funds for the vehicle and equipment replacement reserves could be utilized to cover any shortfalls due to unanticipated emergency situations.
+With the property values starting to increase, and the District Board utilizing reserves to balance the previous years' budgets, and the fire apparatus purchases in recent years, the District Board decided to increase the millage rate charged to the residents of the unincorporated Key Largo area.
+The District Board determined that; with the slight increase in the millage rate, the targeted ending fund balance for fiscal year 2013-2014 would be a prudent reserve for unanticipated events, such as hurricanes, and if absolutely necessary the committed funds for the vehicle and equipment replacement reserves could be utilized to cover any shortfalls due to unanticipated emergency situations.